ibm-cloud-docs/solution-tutorials/sql-database.md

 1. Visit the [{{site.data.keyword.Bluemix_short}} dashboard](https://{DomainName}).
 Click on **Catalog** in the top navigation bar.
 2. Click on **Data & Analytics** under Platform on the left pane and select **{{site.data.keyword.dashdbshort_notm}}**.
-3. Pick the **Entry** plan and change the suggested service name to "sqldatabase" (you will use that name later on).
+3. Pick the **Flex One** plan and change the suggested service name to "sqldatabase" (you will use that name later on).
 Pick a location for the deployment of the database and make sure that the correct organization and space are selected.
 4. Click on **Create**.
 After a short moment you should get a success notification.
 5. In the **Resource List**, click on the entry for your newly created {{site.data.keyword.dashdbshort_notm}} service.
 6. Click on **Open** to launch the database console.
 If it is the first time using the console, you are offered to take a tour.